Cryptocurrency Regulation, Cybersecurity and EMIR Updates Headline Cappitech’s Compliance Breakfast

 Recent regulatory actions

 The morning ended with a short summary from Cappitech of regulatory actions we are seeing in the market.
-Covered was a recent focus by the FCA and CySEC on Best Execution reports and quality (more on this).
+Covered was a recent focus by the FCA and CySEC on Best Execution reports and quality.

 Also driving the market has been a push from major banks and large financial institutions to improve their MiFIR reporting.
 After rushing to be compliant by the January 2018 deadline, many companies are now putting in place processes to review their reports and ways to improve them.